michaeljenkin/unityros/README.md

+Version 3.2

+Updated turtlesim example to work with ROS Hydro and added some geometry message files

 Version 3.1

 Major change here is to make the c# method names all upper case and to add better comments